attilakosztindev/antavo-frontend-task/README.md

 The application is a single page application, which is built with Nuxt.js and uses the Composition API.
 It allows you to add items to the cart either by clicking the "Add to Cart" button.
 One can change the quantity of the item by clicking the "+" or "-" button, so the selected quantity will be added to the cart instead of just 1.
 Additionally, when the product has the maximum quantity in the cart, the buttons on the product card and therefore adding more items to the cart, are be disabled.
 In the cart, one will be able to modify the quantity of a certain item or remove the item from the cart.
 Upon interacting with the '+', '-' buttons or the input fields in the cart, the frontend will send a request to the server to update the quantity of the item.

 The server will respond with the updated item, then the frontend will update the local state.
 If the quantity of the item is changed, the frontend will also update the local state of the item.
 If the quantity of the item is changed to a value that is higher than the max quantity, the UI will hightlight the selected item with red background color.
-The user will be able to see the last updated timestamp of the item, while the server will eventually update the timestamp if the maximum quantity of the item, whenever it is changed.
+The user will be able to see the last updated timestamp of the item, while the server will eventually update the timestamp whenever the  maximum quantity of the item is changed.
 The server is established with mock data, where maxQuantity is randomized every 60 seconds.

 ### State management